Categories

-Those of us who have grown up watching the iconic space saga Star Wars are quite informed about what robots can accomplish.
-While that’s only a reel representation, but it definitely points to an abundance of opportunities in the realm of space research.
+Those of us who have grown up reading Asimov’s robot series are quite informed about what robots can accomplish.
+While that’s only a reel representation, it definitely points to an abundance of opportunities in the realm of space research.

 If it weren’t for the robots, space research today would not have flourished the way it has.
 From Sputnik circling around Earth’s atmosphere in 1957 to the Atlantis shuttle bringing the astronauts back home, robots have helped in exploring the endless possibilities in space technology.
 As they continue to evolve, they are still at the forefront of space exploration.
 In fact, many scientists are of the opinion that robots could unveil the next best breakthrough in the domain of space research and not humans.